 Healthcare in Armenia

 While there are many competent doctors and physicians practicing in Armenia, facilities and supplies are limited –especially outside of Yerevan.
-Most prescription medicine is available, but quality may vary.
-In the case of an emergency, it might be best to evacuate to a better equipped country.
+Most prescription medicine is available, but the quality may vary.
+In the case of an emergency, it might be best to evacuate to a better-equipped country.
+To know about healthcare system in Armenia check out our healthcare region page.

 If an expatriate is covered by the local system in Armenia, there may be no need for international health coverage unless the expat wants to be able to seek medical treatment back home or abroad.
 Some firms will still place their expats under an expat health plan.